froboy/yusaopeny_docs/content/en/docs/wiki/OpenY-upgrade-how-to-for-Developers.md

 ### Check for regressions

 In order to check for regressions during the upgrade, it is best to work with smoke tests.
-Y USA Open Y maintains the [smoke tests database document](https://docs.google.com/spreadsheets/d/1yLUkMgJKK94hABy107_V-1AcJbRSSEf2s4wsQto1wfI/edit?usp=sharing) you should use for the process.
+YMCA Website Services maintains the [smoke tests database document](https://docs.google.com/spreadsheets/d/1yLUkMgJKK94hABy107_V-1AcJbRSSEf2s4wsQto1wfI/edit?usp=sharing) you should use for the process.

 ### Backup current state of the updated site